Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements

 \subsection{Upstream trackers}

 The results showed that at each beam energy the configuration giving the best trajectory reconstruction efficiency is by placing the first upstream tracker at 6~cm to the target and the second upstream tracker at 4~cm of the first.
-Given the fact that the mass reconstruction efficiency was not clearly affected by the position of the upstream trackers, we conclude that this is an optimal configuration of the upstream tracker positions for all beam energies.
-Placing the upstream trackers further away from the target or from each other will not lower the trajectory reconstruction efficiency but it will lower the geometric efficiency of the apparatus, unless the size of their active area was increased.
+Given the fact that the mass reconstruction efficiency was not clearly affected by the position of the upstream trackers, we conclude that this is an optimal configuration of the positions of the upstream tracker for all beam energies.
+Placing the upstream trackers further away from the target or from each other will not lower the trajectory reconstruction efficiency but will decrease the geometric efficiency of the apparatus, unless the size of their active area was increased.

-The trajectory reconstruction efficiency and the mass reconstruction efficiency both seemed to strongly rely on the upstream tracker spatial resolutions.
+The trajectory reconstruction efficiency and the mass reconstruction efficiency both seemed to strongly rely on the spatial resolution of the upstream trackers.
 Thus, it will be crucial that the technology chosen for them provides a spatial resolution better than 100~\textmu m, while keeping the material budget as low as possible.
 As a solution, pixelated or stripped silicon detectors have shown to have a spatial resolution that can reach up to 2~\textmu m~\cite{AMBROSI1999215,HOU1999169} Another solution could be diamond detectors with stripped metallized anodes as they can provide a spatial resolution of around 26~\textmu m~\cite{BORCHELT1995318} and sustain a higher integrated flux without being damaged.
 However, both solutions being based on solid state detectors, they may increase the material budget above the requirements.
-Moreover, due to their proximity with the target, the upstream trackers will have to work under high particle rates.
-In the case of stripped detectors a large amount of hit position ambiguities may arise.
-This was not taken into account in the Geant4 simulations done for this work as the position of the fragments were considered to be correctly measured.